cashapp/spirit/USAGE.md

 - A `5s` value means that at any point replicas will appear `5s` behind the source.
 Spirit does not support read-replicas, so we do not typically consider this a problem.
 See [replica-max-lag](#replica-max-lag) for more context.
 - Data locks (row locks) are held for the duration of each transaction, so even a `1s` chunk may lead to frustrating user experiences.
 Consider the scenario that a simple update query usually takes `<5ms`.
 If it tries to update a row that has just started being copied it will now take approximately `1.005s` to complete.
 In scenarios where there is a lot of contention around a few rows, this could even lead to a large backlog of queries waiting to be executed.
 - It is recommended to set the target chunk time to a value for which if queries increased by this much, user experience would still be acceptable even if a little frustrating.
 In some of our systems this means up to `2s`.
 We do not know of scenarios where values should ever exceed `5s`.
 If you can tolerate more unavailability, consider running DDL directly on the MySQL server.

+Note that Spirit does not support dynamically adjusting the target-chunk-time while running, but it does support automatically resuming from a checkpoint if it is killed.
+This means that if you find that you've misjudged the number of [threads](#threads) or target-chunk-time, you can simply kill the Spirit process and start it again with different values.

 ### attempt-inplace-ddl